Karen Harrison

-Karen Harrison (16 November 1960 – May 2011) was the first woman in Britain to be appointed as a train driver, during which time she was an active trade unionist and political campaigner.
+Karen Harrison (16 November 1960 – May 2011) was one of the first generation of women in Britain to be employed as a Secondman in 1979 taking the first step to eventually becoming a Train Driver.
+She was an active trade unionist and political campaigner.

 Early years

-Karen Harrison, the daughter of a customs officer, was born in Glasgow and raised in London, attending St. Michael's Convent Grammar School, Finchley.
-She left school at 16, working at London's Marquee Club during the heyday of punk rock before applying to British Rail in 1977 with the aim of starting an apprenticeship as a 'Secondman' which, at the time, was the first step to becoming a train driver.
+Karen Harrison, the daughter of a Customs Officer, was born in Glasgow and raised in London, attending St. Michael's Convent Grammar School, Finchley.
+She left school at 16, working at London's Marquee Club during the heyday of punk rock before applying to British Rail in 1977 with the aim of becoming a Train Driver.
+The pathway to driver started as a Traction Trainee (previously as cleaner on steam locomotives), and then 'Secondman’ (previously Fireman on steam locomotives).

-Harrison's struggle to become a train driver began immediately when she appeared for her interview with the British Rail recruitment officers, who had assumed their latest applicant would be male.
-Upon meeting Harrison and discovering her sex, they endeavoured to push her away from a career on the locomotive footplate and towards secretarial duties.
-However, she refused to be put off and insisted she wanted to become a train driver.
+Harrison's struggle to become a train driver began immediately when she appeared for her interview with the British Rail recruitment officers.
+They had assumed their latest applicant would be male, upon meeting Harrison they realised otherwise.
+They tried to dissuade her away from a locomotive footplate career, and instead towards secretarial duties.
+However, Karen refused to be put off and persisted to become a train driver.